 Stage 3 the National Finals are held at All England Lawn Tennis Club, where the 44 County Finals winners and 20 runners-up qualify to play singles & doubles at the famous Wimbledon grass courts.

-31 January 2014 – closing date for clubs and schools to enter
+31 January 2015 – closing date for UK clubs and schools to enter

-The online entry form needs to be submitted by clubs/parks or schools and not by individual players, parents or coaches as the club or school need to agree to run a Road to Wimbledon event for their 14 & under juniors.
+Visit lta.org.uk/roadtowimbledon to enter by 31 January 2015.
+Your entry needs to be submitted by clubs/parks or schools and not by individual players, parents or coaches as the club or school need to agree to run a Road to Wimbledon event for their 14 & under juniors.

 Boys’ Singles Champions